How to use AS/NZS 1170.2:2021 for PV design and installation

 Roof Zoning Calculation

-AS/NZS 1170.2 specifies the requirements for roof zoning and edge zones where PV modules cannot be installed.
-The roof edge measure is given by the variable “a”
+AS/NZS 1170.2 specifies the requirements for roof zoning and edge zones where PV modules cannot be installed or require additional mounting points.
+The roof edge measure is given by the variable “a”.

 AS/NZS 1170.2:2011 roof edge calculation: